All flight path maps/Seattle to Tokyo

 Pacific Northwest and North Pacific can be overcast.
 Mount Fuji is often visible above cloud layer.

-What is the best side of plane for Seattle to Tokyo?
+What is the best side for Seattle to Tokyo?